Pavel-Durov/blog/src/messaging-patterns/README.md

 The actual communication protocol can vary.
 The HTTP and RPC are just a few examples.

 Here, both parties; Client and Server are tightly coupled, i.e. there is no abstraction between them.

+Advantages:

+This pattern is one of the most straightforward ones.
+Its easy to understand and implement.

+Disadvantages:
+It has limitted scalability.
+Point-to-point messaging may not scale well for large systems with many producers and consumers.
+It creates fragile, tight coupling between distrebuted components.

 ## Message Queue (Point-to-Point or Direct-Messaging):